Are You Confused By Energy Discounts?

 Pay on time discount will take off a percentage of your bill if you pay before a certain due date.
 This might be ideal for people who direct debit their bills, but if you are self-employed or unsure about big spikes in power use (around summer for example) you may want to find a different plan with an overall lower tariff.
 Some retailers also offer this as a direct debit discount.

 A bundling discount might give you a further percentage off your total bill if you sign up for your gas account with the same retailer.

 Some retailers also offer a “paperless” or “green” discount if you opt to get your bill online instead of through the mail.

 Almost all retailers will only offer their benefits or discounts for a set period.
 These usually expire after 12 months – through 24-month offers are becoming common.
 Many retailers hope you don’t compare and change your plan so you stay on the same offer without the discount.

-Other ways retailers make money is to charge big fees such as late payment fees, a disconnection or reconnection fee, an exit fee, and an account establishment fee.
+Other ways retailers make money is to charge big fees such as late payment fees, disconnection or reconnection fees, exit fees, and an account establishment fee.
 Retailers cannot charge massive exit fees by law, but other fees may apply in your case.

 Many energy comparison sites wow you with massive discounts that hide the real cost from month-to-month.
 A new site, Econnex, gives you all the major retail plans in your area and shows you how much you could save in real dollar terms.
 All you need is a recent bill and about five minutes of your time.
 You can sign up online (no annoying callbacks) and be done and dusted within a commercial break.
 It’s easy and you could save a lot.
 Check Econnex and see how much you could save.